What's Re-Entry Anxiety? How To Feel More Comfortable As Life Returns To New Normal

 One poll found nearly half of respondents feel uneasy about returning to in-person interactions.

-“We’ve really been out of practice when it comes to socializing and being around lots of people,” said John Guardiani, a counselor with Philadelphia Integrated Psychology.
+“We’ve really been out of practice when it comes to socializing and being around lots of people,” said John Guardiani, a counselor with Philadelphia Integrative Psychiatry.

 Guardiani says the most important way to deal with reentry anxiety is to “take it slow, everything in increments is the best way to go.
 You know there’s a phrase that we use in the field called ‘systematic desensitization’ and initially, that means taking baby steps.”

-Other ways to ease re-entry anxiety include planning ahead & setting boundaries, sticking with close family and friends, focusing on what’s in your control, and accept whatever you’re feeling.MORE NEWS: Some Jersey Shore Towns Taking Action To Ban Sale Of Recreational Marijuana In Their Community
+Other ways to ease re-entry anxiety include planning ahead & setting boundaries, sticking with close family and friends, focusing on what’s in your control, and accept whatever you’re feeling.MORE NEWS: Stimulus Check Update: Is A Fourth Relief Payment Coming Your Way?

 And remember, re-entry means we’re closer to getting back to normal.